outdreamer/build-a-cure-1/docs/problem_solving_matching.md

           - if its required that every protein has an off-switch, then that wont differentiate the protein definition/template, but if some proteins dont have an off-switch bc theyre so important or difficult to make, that can be used to calculate probable proteins that exist in a system requiring proteins of different functionality to handle various stressors

+### Use Solution Metadata

   III.
 Solve problem with solution function selection

     - this method is for selecting the best metadata of a solution object:
-      - which interface to start with
+      - which interface to start with (intent, structure, need, variance, imbalances, symmetries)
       - which variables are likeliest to be causative
       - which solution patterns to use as a base
+      - check if solution space of problem space is capable of solving problem, or if problem should be re-framed as a transform applied to the system or problem-space to enable a solution (or an optimized solution)

     - this method requires quite a bit of information or derivation potential, if multiple solution methods are going to be an option